brettstl/gtm-tags/README.md

 ### Naming Conventions
 - for GTM tags use this format
-> Application - Type - Unique Attribute
+> Application - Type - Unique Attribute - folder

-Example: GA - Event - Hospital Contact Submit
+Example: GA - Event - Hospital Contact Submit - shared

+- for GTM trigger use this format
+> Trigger - Action Driving Trigger - folder

+- for GTM variables use this format
+> VAR - attribute of varaible

 ### Standard Custom Dimensions
 These custom dimensions should be included with all new accounts and need to be collected by GTM.